Get a head start on your education!

-Step 1.
-Apply to TNCC online.
+- Apply to Thomas Nelson online.

-Step 2.
-Complete the permission form found here.
+- Complete the permission form found here.
 This form requires a signature from an acting school official.

-Step 6.
-Bring an official transcript including a graduation date verifying that you are a high school junior or senior.
+- Bring an official transcript including a graduation date verifying that you are a high school junior or senior.
 A transcript is considered official when it is in an unopened envelope and signed by the acting school official.

-Step 7.
-Home schooled students only present one of the following:
+- Home schooled students only present one of the following:

-a) For students home schooled under religious exemption, submit a copy of the “Letter of Intent to Instruct” submitted to the school division in which the student resides.
+- For students home schooled under religious exemption, submit a copy of the “Letter of Intent to Instruct” submitted to the school division in which the student resides.

-b) Otherwise, submit a copy of the acknowledgement letter sent by the school division each year.
+- Otherwise, submit a copy of the acknowledgement letter sent by the school division each year.

 Students must answer the following questions correctly so their application can be processed.